Melanie-Harris/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [] Mention two parts of Express that you learned about this week.
+  Routing and Middleware

 - [ ] What is Express Middleware?
+  Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+These functions are used to modify req and res objects for tasks like parsing request bodies, adding response headers, etc.

 - [ ] How can a client send data to an API?
+  When programmers decide to make some of their data available to the public, they “expose endpoints,” meaning they publish a portion of the language they’ve used to build their program.
+Other programmers can then pull data from the application by building URLs or using HTTP clients (special programs that build the URLs for you) to request data from those endpoints.

 - [ ] What can the API return to help clients know if a request was successful?
+  A status codes and json messages

 - [ ] What Express feature can we use to partition an application into sub-applications?
+    Routing

 ## Minimum Viable Product